jwage/phpchunkit/README.markdown

     phpchunkit --phpunit-opt="--coverage-html /path/to/save/coverage"

+List all the available options:

+    phpchunkit --help

+Help information for setting up PHPChunkit:

+    phpchunkit setup

 ## Demo Project

 Take a look at [jwage/phpchunkit-demo](https://github.com/jwage/phpchunkit-demo) to see how it can be integrated in to an existing PHPUnit project.